davidelettieri/sample-racket-language/README.md

 raco pkg install
 ```

-After that we will be able to use
+After that you will be able to use
 ```
 #lang my-lang
 ```